All Episodes

 The White House is now shocked, shocked to discover that adults are covered under CHIP.

-White House is shocked, shocked to discover that it well, but it's a poor children's program.
+White House is shocked, shocked to discover that it, well, but it's a poor children's program.

 So they're still wailing and moaning about it.

-And this is they know that the president's not going to go along with a compromise because the compromise is not really a compromise.
+They know that the president's not going to go along with a compromise because the compromise is not really a compromise.

 What I laughed about with this when the Democrats came up with the idea, well, we'll come up with a compromise to give Republicans in the House a chance to save face.

-Ted Kennedy's speech here is just a preview of what you're going to hear modified form in campaign ads all of next year.
+Ted Kennedy's speech here is just a preview of what you're going to hear in modified form in campaign ads all of next year.

 This is exactly what the Democrats want out of it.